dominikoh/laptop/README.md

-Backend.config
+Backend
 ======

-Backend.config is a script to set up a macOS laptop for web and mobile development.
+Backend is a script to set up a macOS laptop for backend development.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages